Home

 The Spring 2009 issue of "The Florida Historical Quarterly" has a picture of MacDonald on its cover.
 This issue has a very informative article by Jack E. Davis about "A Flash Of Green", a non-McGee book.

-ABOUT HIS FLORIDA BOOKS
+ABOUT JOHN D MACDONALD FLORIDA BOOKS

+Most notable of the Florida books are his Travis McGee series.
+Each McGee novel has a color in its title.
 These 21 novels are packed with mystery and adventure, and describe the changes in Florida between 1964 and 1985.

-Travis McGee Travis McGee was a self-described salvage consultant.
+Travis McGee was a self-described salvage consultant.
 He would salvage things for people that had been stolen or acquired by less than legal means, but not quite bad enough that the police could get involved.

 He would try to recover the stolen items and charged half of the recovered value as his fee.
+If a prospective client balked at the fee, Travis often said, "half of something is better than nothing".

 He had plenty of gorgeous girlfriends, but most of them didn't live long enough to settle down into wedded bliss with Travis.

-His sidekick was the noted brilliant economist Meyer, who also lived at Bahia Mar aboard his stubby little cruiser named John Maynard Keynes.
+His sidekick was the noted brilliant economist Meyer, who also lived at Bahia Mar aboard his stubby little cruiser named John Maynard Keynes

 The John D MacDonald Travis McGee novels, in chronological order, are as follows: